• Skip to primary navigation

 • These are the best wings with the perfect spice level.

-• Baking chicken wings rather than deep frying them is a little bit healthier.
+• Baking chicken wings rather than deep frying them is a little bit healthier

 • My secret ingredient helps these to be extra crispy wings.